Cash Basis Accounting vs Accrual Basis Accounting

 The accrual method tends to work better for the purpose of showing a company's long term financial health, because it takes into account the revenues and expenses that have already been incurred and are expected to result in a future cash inflow or outflow.

-Cash Basis Accounting
+What is Cash Basis Accounting?

 Simply put, cash basis accounting recognizes transactions when cash is paid or received.
 The cash basis does not account for accounts payable or receivable.
-Most small businesses, such as small eCommerce businesses tend to use the cash basis because it is simpler and easier to track, and provides a good fit for a small company.
+Most small businesses, such as small ecommerce businesses tend to use the cash basis because it is simpler and easier to track, and provides a good fit for a small company.

 However, the cash basis method isn't very useful for long term planning and growth, as the numbers may be skewed.
 The cash basis shows only when cash was exchanged, making it difficult to determine when an event actually occurred.